United States at the 1992 Summer Olympics

 The United States of America (USA) competed at the 1992 Summer Olympics in Barcelona, Spain.
 545 competitors, 355 men and 190 women, took part in 248 events in 28 sports.
 At the closing ceremony, a segment of American culture was performed, as the country hosted the next Olympics in Atlanta.

 The team finished second in the overall medal rankings, narrowly losing to the Unified Team, 108 to 112.
 The Unified Team was basically a Soviet team competing under a different name, as the USSR collapsed several months prior to the Games.
 The Americans greatly improved compared to the 1988 Olympics mainly due to the break-up of the Eastern Bloc and its doping system.

 Medalists

 The following U.S. competitors won medals at the games.
-In the by discipline sections below, medalists' names are bolded.
+In the discipline sections below, the medalists' names are bolded.